 CREW at Mines offers undergraduate research fellowships to under-represented students who are passionate about the environment and interested in learning more about wind energy.
 These opportunities are typically announced in March of each year, with the research to be conducted during the summer months.

-Current center director is Professor Salman Mohagheghi, who is an Associate Professor at the Electrical Engineering Department.
 Prior to joining Mines, Dr. Mohagheghi worked as a Senior R&D Engineer at ABB Inc., doing research related to power and energy systems.
 In 2011, he returned to academia to pursue his passion for developing solutions for sustainable, resilient and human-centric energy networks.
 Being originally from Tehran, Iran –which is also a mile-high city– he feels right at home here in Colorado!
 He is an avid photographer and enjoys spending his weekends hiking in the beautiful Colorado mountains with his golden retriever puppy.

 2019 Recipients of the Research Fellowship